Movement Research Festival Fall 2017: invisible material

-Jonathan Gonzalez is a choreographer and performer based in Berlin and his native New York City.
-He has been a New York Live Arts Fresh Tracks Artist, BAX/Dancing While Black Fellow, and is currently a 2017 Bessie-nominee as Outstanding Performer in Minor Matter.
-He has performed in the works of Ligia Lewis, Cynthia Oliver, Isabel Lewis, and Alex Baczyinski-Jenkins.
-He attended Trinity College as a POSSE Scholar, and holds an MFA from Sarah Lawrence College.
+Jonathan Gonzalez is an interdisciplinary artist and “Bessie” nominated performer based in his native New York City.
+He has been a New York Live Arts Fresh Tracks Artist in collaboration with EmmaGrace Skove-Epes, BAX/Dancing While Black Fellow under the direction of Paloma McGregor, Diebold Award recipient for Distinction in Choreography & Performance, Rema Hort Mann Foundation nominee, BAX/SUBMERGE! artist, curator with Sunday Service at Knockdown Center, as well as a POSSE Leadership and Bessie Schonberg Scholar.
+He has performed in the works of Ligia Lewis, Cynthia Oliver, Alex Baczyinski-Jenkins, Isabel Lewis, Jaamil Olawale Kosoko, Ni’Ja Whitson, Marjani Forté, and Jomama Jones, among others.
+He is a graduate of Trinity College, Trinity Laban Conservatoire, and holds an MFA from Sarah Lawrence College.

 Zavé Martohardjono is an interdisciplinary artist interested in geopolitics, social justice, queer glam, and embodied healing.
 Among many venues, they’ve performed at BAAD!, Boston Center for the Arts, Center for Performance Research, Gibney Dance, Issue Project Room, Leonard & Bina Ellen Art Gallery, Movement Research at the Judson Church, Panoply Performance Laboratory, Recess, Storm King Art Center, and the Wild Project.
-Zavé’s had residencies at The Bronx Museum of the Arts (2017), Gibney Dance Work Up 3.0 (2017), The Shandaken Project at Storm King (2016), La MaMa (2016), Chez Bushwick (2015), was a Lambda Literary Fellow (2015), and participated in BAX’s NEEDING IT (2013) and the Hemispheric Institute’s EMERGENYC (2011).
+Zavé is in LMCC’s 2017-2018 Workspace Residency program and has been in residence at The Bronx Museum of the Arts, Gibney Dance Work Up 3.0, Shandaken: Storm King, La MaMa, and Chez Bushwick.
+They have danced in the works of Mariangela Lopez and J. Dellecave.
 They organize with artists of color and work at the ACLU to end mass incarceration.
-They received their B.A. from Brown University and their M.F.A. in Media Arts Production from the City College of New York.
+They received their BA from Brown University and their MFA in Media Arts Production from the City College of New York.